SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![Enter EngineAlert for the Output alias.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image101.png 'Edge Hub new output')

-18. Select **Save**.
+15. Select **Save**.

-19. Go back to the Stream Analytics job overview pane.
-You will see the input and two outputs you created.
+16. From the left-hand Stream Analytics menu, select the **Query** item from the Job Topology section.
+You will see the input and three outputs that you created.
 Select **Edit query** to the right of the displayed Query container.

     ![In the Stream Analytics overview blade, Edit query is selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image102.png 'Stream Analytics overview blade')

-20. Create a step that averages the engine temperature and speed over a two second duration.
+23. Create a step that averages the engine temperature and speed over a two second duration.
 Create another step that selects all telemetry data, including the average values from the previous step, and specifies the following anomalies as new fields:

     a. **enginetempanomaly**: When the average engine temperature is \>= 405 or \<= 15.